 Our 3 days and 4 nights will be action-packed.
-I aim to share with you my knowledge of Moroccan cuisine including how to prepare preserved lemons, make warka pastry, Moroccan bread, marinades, spice mixtures, many vegetable dishes, chicken, lamb and fish.
+I aim to share with you my knowledge of Moroccan cuisine including how to prepare preserved lemons, Moroccan bread, marinades, spice mixtures, many vegetable dishes, chicken, lamb & fish.
 Throughout, we will be matching all our dishes with Sherry and local wines.
 We have so much to cover.

-40 minutes drive south of Vejer lies the bohemian windsurfing town of Tarifa which is where the Moors first arrived in Spain, it’s the closest point of Europe to North Africa.
-It’s from here we will leave for our day in Tangiers where we will shop for spices, dates, nuts, pottery and fabrics.
+30 minutes drive south of Vejer lies the bohemian windsurfing town of Tarifa which is where the Moors first arrived in Spain, it’s the closest point of Europe to North Africa.
+It’s from here we will leave for our day in Tangier where we will shop for spices, dates, nuts, pottery and fabrics.

 Who would love this course